jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 ssh -R 0.0.0.0:8000:localhost:7777 192.168.70.2
 ```

-Above, I'm telling the 192.168.70.2 machine to open port 8000 to ALL interfaces and forward whatever it got to my machiens 7777 port.
+Above, I'm telling the 192.168.70.2 machine to open port 8000 to ALL interfaces and forward whatever it got to my machines 7777 port.

-> to let clients to *bind* listening ports to anything other than localhost, the `GatewayPorts clientspecified` configu should be set in the ssh server's config file.
+> to let clients to *bind* listening ports to anything other than localhost, the `GatewayPorts clientspecified` configur should be set in the ssh server's config file.

-There are even more use caases.
-For example you use the -D switch for a `dynamic` application level port forarding.
+There are even more use cases.
+For example you use the -D switch for a `dynamic` application level port forwarding.
 It works like a proxy / anti censorship.
 If I do

 ```
 ssh -D 1080 192.168.70.2